 What is Endometriosis?

-Once outside the uterus, the endometriosis tissue continues to act like its still inside the uterus.
-Like your period, the endometriosis tissue is also going to bleed except now there's nowhere for this blood to go.
-The blood comes in contact with other organs, causing inflammation and irritation which leads to pain.
-Eventually, scar tissue and endometrial adhesions, which are like super glue, form between organs putting pressure onto nerves and tissue in that area.
+Endo has been found to function independently, meaning period type pain can occur at any time of the month.
+Scar tissue and endometrial adhesions, which are like super glue, form between organs putting pressure onto nerves and tissue in that area.
 When organs become fused together by these adhesions, they cannot function to their full capacity.
 For example, constriction of the bowel can lead to constipation (EFA, 2018).

 How does it occur?

-It was believed that retrograde menustration (backwards flow of the period through the fallopian tubes) was one of the main causes of endometriosis but currently, there is no one theory that explains why this disease occurs.
-There is thought to be a genetic component to endometriosis alongside other theories but more research is needed to determine this link (EFA, 2018).
+It was once believed that retrograde menstruation (backwards flow of the period through the fallopian tubes) was one of main causes of endometriosis but currently, that theory doesn't hold as Endo has been found in individuals who do not menstruate.
+Another one of the theories indicates there is most likely a genetic component to Endometriosis but more research is required to know the exact cause.

-The most common symptom is pelvic pain, which usually occurs at the same time as a period, but this pain can continue throughout a woman’s entire cycle.
+The most common symptom is pelvic pain, which usually occurs at the same time as a period.
+But this pain can continue throughout the entire cycle.
 Painful cramps that are not relieved with NSAIDS and interfere with daily life, heavy and longer cycles, nausea, vomiting, chronic fatigue, bowel and urinary issues, infertility and pain during sex are just a few of the signs and symptoms of Endometriosis.
-Each woman’s experience with Endometriosis is different as well the severity and pain associated with it (EFA, 2018).
+Each person’s experience with Endometriosis is different as well the severity and pain associated with it (EFA, 2018).

 Who gets it?

-It's disappointing that not many people know about Endometriosis as 176 million women worldwide are affected.
-Women of all ages, races, ethnicity, or socioeconomic backgrounds in their reproductive years can be impacted by this disease (EFA, 2018).
+It's disappointing that not many people know about Endometriosis as 176 million people worldwide are affected.
+People of all ages, races, ethnicity, or socioeconomic backgrounds can be impacted by this disease (EFA, 2018).